7 Evaluation of the repository

 Essential components

-Free and open-source software (FOSS) license (e.g. MIT, GNU Public License (GPL))
+Free and open-source software (FOSS) licence (e.g. MIT, GNU Public Licence (GPL))

 Dependency management